 Common courses that are offered are insurance processing techniques, current procedural terminology, medical terminology, medical ethics, and anatomy.
 These are just some of the courses required to become a certified medical insurance specialist.

 Is may be also a good idea to major in medical billing or coding, health informatics, or health information technology.
 There are also bachelor’s and master’s degree programs available, which would help with career and pay advancement.

 There is a certification required which is given through the Practice Management Institute.
 Study options are available online, but the exam must be taken in person.

 There is also a credential available for those who work in a doctor’s office, which is taken through The American Academy of Professional Coders.
 You must have two years work experience prior to taking the exams.

 What Is A Medical Insurance Specialist’s Salary?

-Medical insurance specialists’ annual median salary is $39,180, according to the Bureau of Labor Statistics.
-Entry-level median salary is $25,810, and the top 10 percent earn $64,610 annually.
+Medical insurance specialists’ annual average salary in 2022 was $51,090, according to the Bureau of Labor Statistics.
+Entry-level average salary was listed at around $31,710, and the top 10 percent earned $75,460 annually.
 The top industries for highest salaries are professional, scientific, and technical services.
-The lowest paying industry for medical insurance specialists is in the doctors’ offices.

 Train, Then Continue Your Education

-The job outlook for medical insurance specialists is expected to grow 13 percent through 2026, which is faster than the average of all occupations.
-Those who hold certifications such as the Registered Health Information Technician or Certified Tumor Registrar will have the best job prospects.
+The job outlook for medical insurance specialists is expected to grow 8 percent through 2032, which is faster than the national average for all occupations nationwide.

 The information you learn and new tasks you can pick up through certifications are a great way to keep the career you’ve picked and enjoy fresh and interesting!